UsmanGohar/usmangohar.github.io/_news/Poster-IA-24.md

 related_posts: false
 ---

-Presenting a poster of our work at Imagine Aviation 2024!
+Presenting a poster of our work at [Imagin Aviation](https://nari.arc.nasa.gov/imaginAviation/) 2024!